Gooxey/BooleanAI/README.md

 A different approch to create an AI

-### Disclaimer

-This is not the final product and just a test to try out the original Idea.
-A more polished and user-friendly version is currently in development by improving the library and documentation/README.

 ### Concept

 The idea behind this AI model is to imitate the human brain cell's ability to learn and to form groups with other neighboring cells.